joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-listeners.md

 a particular display list object.
-The `willTrigger()` method also returns `true` if a listener is found for a particular display list object, but `willTrigger()` checks for listeners not only on that display object, but also on all of that display list object’s ancestors for all phases of the event flow.
+The `willTrigger()` method also returns `true` if a listener is found for a particular display list object, but `willTrigger()` checks for listeners not only on that display object, but also on all of that display list object's ancestors for all phases of the event flow.

 </div>